Arch-0/MontereyRealtekIcons/README.md

+# This project is discontinued

+I am discontinuing this project since no matter how many attempts to get the WiFi icons to change with the system theming I never succeeded in a way that made me satisfied or I felt was good enough.\
+\
+I have since bought a Broadcom card for my machine and I have no use for my dongle anymore and now it sits in my cabinet drawer for the time being.\

+If you stumbled across this feel free to fork it and modify it to your needs.\
+End of transmission.

 # Realtek BigSur/Monterey WiFi Icons

 The Default icons look really bad and for that reason I decided to create my own.